itpp-labs/pos-addons/pos_multi_session_sync/doc/index.rst

 Main server
 -----------

-In main server configure sync server:
+Configure sync server in the main server :

 * Open ``[[ Point of Sale ]] >> Configuration >> Point of sale``
-* Click on a POS belongs to required for syncing Multi-session
+* Click on a POS belonging to Multi-session required for syncing
 * Click ``[Edit]``
-* Paste an external server url in the field **Sync Server**
+* Specify an external server url in the field **Sync Server**
 * Click ``[Save]``